 A Brutal Finish is an adventure designed for three to four characters well into their second career, one of which should be a Wizard.
+It should earn a party between 300 and 500 experience points each.
 The adventure is set in and around Averheim, the capital city of the Electoral Province of Averland.
 Set against the backdrop of a widely famed, annual wine tasting festival, the Player Characters will be called upon to investigate a startling series of deaths where people, and even some cattle, have burst into flame.